Arlorean/Rhombicuboctahedron/README.md

 ## Notes

 The tests were performed during 19th-28th March 2025 using a paid subscription to Claude and ChatGPT, but not for Grok or Gemini.

+The scoring system is my personal opionion on the experience and the results produced by each AI model.

 The [Rhombicuboctahedron.gif](/docs/Rhombicuboctahedron.gif) animated GIF file was created using the [Unity Screen Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@5.1/manual/index.html).
 | ![Unity Screen Recorder GIF](/docs/Rhombicuboctahedron-GitHubPreview.gif) |